Perchik71/Creation-Kit-Platform-Extended/README.md

 # Fixed or added
 :white_check_mark: Fast file loading
-:white_check_mark: Interception of warning messages in the console
+:white_check_mark: Interception of warning messages in the log
 :white_check_mark: Unicode support
-:white_check_mark: Multiple UI Fix View Menu section and etc
+:white_check_mark: Multiple UI Fix and etc
 :white_check_mark: Create master files and open them as plugins
 :white_check_mark: Opening plugins as master files if they are in dependencies
 :white_check_mark: Many other fixes are also from the author of [@Nukem9](https://github.com/Nukem9)